Skip to primary navigation Skip to content Skip to footer

 Our office is located at 440 Eden Road (between the Wells Gray Information Center and the Dairy Queen).
 Each trip departs from our office and returns back to our office via one of our shuttle vans.

-Typically ages 5 and up depending on the trip booked.
-Because your childs safety is our top priority all trips are subject to the guides discretion.
-Many factors will influence the guides decision such as river levels, your childs size and how your childs experience was in previous waves.
-Your child may be required to portage certain rapids but we do our best to minimize those portages and have your child back on the boat as quick as possible.
+There is no particular age but, typically ages 5 and up for Family Friendly and 10 and up for regular rafting.
+Because your child’s safety is our top priority, all trips are subject to the guides discretion.
+Many factors will influence the guides decision such as current river levels, your child’s weight and height, and how comfortable your child is in the water.
+Your child may be required to portage certain rapids but we do our best to minimize those portages and have your child back on the boat as quickly as possible.

 Do I need to know how to swim?